ncosgray/region_settings/README.md

 #### Measurement System

-Android does not have an OS-level measurement system setting.
-Instead, the plugin must guess the measurement system based on the device's locale.
+Android 16 and later include a separate Measurement System preference in Regional preferences.
+If available, the plugin will use this setting.
+If not available, the plugin must guess the measurement system based on the device's locale.
 The plugin considers the following countries to be non-Metric:
 * American Samoa (US)
 * Bahamas
 * Belize